danny7131/workshop-for-git/README.md

 git workshop!
-\nDarrick helped me lots
+Darrick helped me lots
-\nNakul is the goat
+Nakul is the goat